s4ul0bk/projectsPortfolio/README.md

 ### [Customer priorizing for vehicle insurance cross-sell](https://github.com/s4ul0bk/insuranceAllCompany)

 Machine Learning and ranking customers.
 Company need to prioritizing 20000 customers to call offering a vehicle's Insurance.
 The model will prioritizing the more probality interesting of acquirin the vehicle insurance of all customer to maximize sales.
-The performance of this model would bring **revenue of U$5,8 millions** according to the company's business model described in the problem definition.
+The performance of this model bringed **298% increasing than random method, with revenue of U$5,8 millions** according to the company's business model described in the problem definition.
 The model API is available in [Heroku Platform](https://iacvehicleinsurance.herokuapp.com/insuranceAll/predict)